 Maybe clinging to control is what’s keeping the wheel spinning... and you from steering.

-Maybe you’ve been in rooms where being youself didn’t feel comfortable.
+Maybe you’ve been in rooms where being yourself didn’t feel comfortable.

 Maybe you’ve internalized what’s “appropriate” : how to speak, write, or show up.